 Dracaena aletriformis is one of the easiest to grow; even withstanding the salty sea breezes without any problems.
 It is not fussy about soil and is very drought tolerant.
 It is clump forming and if left to its own devices will form a large clump and grow tall so, to keep it in bounds, the tall stems may be cut off at ground level, giving room for new shoots.
 It is dudu free apart from a grasshopper that spoils the leaves.
 Propagate by cuttings which will root easily.

-This can be grown as a shrub, a climber, or a hedge and, if left to its devices, will grow into a small tree.
-It is a tough, drought resistant plant.
-Prune heavily before the rains to restrain the height and size of the plant.
-In Queensland and northern New South Wales it is listed as one of the top 50 most invasive species.
+It can be grown as a shrub, a climber, or a hedge and if left to its devices, will grow into a small tree.
+It is drought resistant and easy to grow.
+It can be pruned to improve the shape.